 As a state agency, it is UT Tyler's responsibility to comply with local, state and federal mandates including records management.
 The UT Tyler Records Retention Schedule is certified by the Texas State Library and Archives Commission.
 All official university records (paper, microfilm, electronic or any other media) listed in the schedule must be retained for the minimum period designated.
 Once official records have met retention requirements, they must be disposed in accordance with the policies and procedures as described in this website and in the UT Tyler Records Retention Schedule.

-The Office of Business Affairs is responsible for records management administration, and the vice president for business affairs serves as the university's records management officer.
-For questions regarding records management, please contact the Records Manager in the Office of Business Affairs, Ext.
-6175.
+The Office of Business Affairs is responsible for records management administration, and the Vice President of Business Affairs serves as the university's records management officer.
+For questions regarding records management, please contact the interim official in the Office of Compliance, Ext.
+5688.